Jay Swayze: Career

+Swayze built two other homes for Henderson.
+The Underground House in Boulder Colorado at a 320 acre ranch on Stapp Lakes, near Ward, Colorado, the other the 16500 sqft Underground House Las Vegas, Nevada.
+Both homes had a heated swimming pool, computerized lighting system, which turns day into night, and painted the murals within walkways that give the illusion of being outdoors.
+In 1996 the Las Vegas home was put up for sale for 8 million dollars.

-In 1980 he wrote a book promoting the underground living called Underground gardens & homes: The best of two worlds, above and below.
+In 1980, Swayze wrote a book promoting the underground living called Underground gardens & homes: The best of two worlds, above and below.

 Death

-Swayze suffered a heart attack 11 June 1981 while riding in car with one of his employees.
+Swayze suffered a heart attack 11 June 1981 while riding in a car with one of his employees.
 He was transported by ambulance to High Plains Baptist Hospital in Amarillo, Texas and he arrived in critical condition.
 He died in the hospital the next day.